Shedward/timus/README.md

 Now it's just cpp programs testing tool.
 Lines commented with '//' is not realize yet.

-To try just clone or download and extract and type `./timus test example.cpp`
+To try just clone or download and extract and type `../timus test example.cpp` in example dir.

 Requirements
 ------------